oracle/terraform-provider-oci/website/docs/d/core_vnic.html.markdown

 * `id` - The OCID of the VNIC.
 * `is_primary` - Whether the VNIC is the primary VNIC (the VNIC that is automatically created and attached during instance launch).
 * `mac_address` - The MAC address of the VNIC.
 Example: `00:00:17:B6:4D:DD`
+* `nsg_ids` - A list of the OCIDs of the network security groups that the VNIC belongs to.
+For more information about NSGs, see [NetworkSecurityGroup](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/NetworkSecurityGroup/).
 * `private_ip_address` - The private IP address of the primary `privateIp` object on the VNIC.
 The address is within the CIDR of the VNIC's subnet.
 Example: `10.0.3.3`
 * `public_ip_address` - The public IP address of the VNIC, if one is assigned.
 * `skip_source_dest_check` - Whether the source/destination check is disabled on the VNIC.
 Defaults to `false`, which means the check is performed.
 For information about why you would skip the source/destination check, see [Using a Private IP as a Route Target](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingroutetables.htm#privateip).
 Example: `true`